100 Notable alumni of

 -

-Stefano Lentini is a music composer based in Rome, Italy.
-He has composed and produced music extensively for film, television and theatre, working in a large variety of genres.
+Stefano Lentini is an Italian composer based in Rome.
+He has extensively composed and produced music for film, television, and theatre, working across a wide range of genres.

 -